-This assay is intended for use with samples such as Plasma and Serum.
+This assay is intended for use with samples such as [Target Species] [Sample Types].
 The sample collection protocols below have been provided for your reference.

 Breast Milk - Centrifuge samples for 20 minutes at 1000×g to remove particulates.
 Collect the supernatant for assaying.
-Breast milk often requires a dilution of about 1:500 with PBS.

 Cell Lysates - Collect and pellet the cells by centrifugation and remove the supernatant.
-Wash the cells 3 times with PBSthen resuspend in PBS.
+Wash the cells 3 times with PBS then resuspend in PBS.
 Lyse the cells by ultrasonication 4 times.
-Alternatively freeze the cells freeze to -20°C and thaw to room temperature 3 times.
+Alternatively freeze the cells to -20°C and thaw to room temperature 3 times.
 Centrifuge at 1500×g for 10 minutes at 2 - 8°C to remove cellular debris.
 Collect the supernatant for assaying.

 Erythrocyte Lysates - Centrifuge whole blood for 20 minutes at 1000×g to pellet the cells and remove the supernatant.
 Wash the cells 3 times with PBS then resuspend in PBS.
 Freeze (-20°C)/thaw (room temperature) the cells 3 times.
 Centrifuge at 5,000×g for 10 minutes at 2-8°C to remove cellular debris.
 Collect the supernatant for assaying.
-Erythrocyte lysates must be diluted with Standard Dilute before running.
+Erythrocyte lysates must be diluted with Sample Diluent before running.